ThousandMonkeysTypewriter/Deployer/README.md

 ---
 ## Main Features

-**Separation of concerns:**  Separation of ML models and runtime objects helps to avoid mixing of functions

-**Asynchronous development**: Modification of the model (including switching ML frameworks) or the object does not affect one another

-**Java development friendly**:  no extensive knowledge of Machine Learning or Python is necessary to use, load or train models
+**Java development friendly**:  No extensive knowledge of Machine Learning is necessary to use machine learning functions in runtime enviroment

+**Integrity**: Objects incapsulate ML functions (prediction etc.), avoid external calls

-**Mixing of techniques**: allows using both ML and standard logic inside Java objects
+**Mixing of techniques**: Allow using both ML and standard logic inside Java objects

+**Asynchronous development**: Runtime objects are not affected by modifications of the model

+**Separation of concerns:**  Separation of ML models and runtime objects helps to avoid mixing of the methods

 ## Example
 <img src="https://nayname.github.io/diagram.jpg?noresize">